Andrew Jordan (racing driver): Pirtek Racing (2010–2014)

-In what turned out to be his final season for Pirtek Racing, Jordan won 4 races, including the first 2 races of the season at Brands Hatch, getting 2 pole positions and 4 fastest race laps on the way.
+In what turned out to be his final season for Pirtek Racing, Jordan won four races, including the first two races of the season at Brands Hatch, getting two pole positions and four fastest race laps on the way.
 He also set the fastest ever BTCC lap around Thruxton in qualifying, finishing the lap in 1 minute 16.192 seconds, averaging 111.31 mph.
-He finished 5th in the championship with 310 points, only 6 less than 4th-placed Mat Jackson.
-His championship challenge was effectively ended after a desperately poor weekend at Snetterton, finishing 16th and 15th, and not even starting the 3rd race of the weekend.
-His poor run briefly continued at Knockhill, where he retired from the first race, but recovered to finish 11th and 5th in the other 2 races of the weekend.
-He also finished 3rd in the competition for the Independent's Trophy, only 88 points behind the winner Colin Turkington, and 10th in the Jack Sears Trophy, 40 points off eventual winner Dave Newsham.
+He finished fifth in the championship with 310 points, only six less than fourth-placed Mat Jackson.
+His championship challenge was effectively ended after a desperately poor weekend at Snetterton, finishing 16th and 15th, and not even starting the third race of the weekend.
+His poor run briefly continued at Knockhill, where he retired from the first race, but recovered to finish 11th and fifth in the other two races of the weekend.
+He also finished third in the competition for the Independent's Trophy, only 88 points behind the winner Colin Turkington, and tenth in the Jack Sears Trophy, 40 points off eventual winner Dave Newsham.

-In 2014, he also briefly entered into the FIA World Rallycross Championship, competing in the British round of the series.
+In 2014, Jordan also briefly entered into the FIA World Rallycross Championship, competing in the British round of the series.

 Triple Eight Racing (2015)

 Jordan left Eurotech after the 2014 season to join the works MG team, run by Triple Eight Racing, maintaining his Pirtek sponsorship.
 He had previously driven for the team in 2009 when they ran the Vauxhall BTCC factory programme.
-It was to be a lean year however with only 5 podiums to his name.
-This meant he finished 5th in the standings.
+It was to be a lean year however with only five podiums to his name.
+This meant he finished fifth in the standings.